What does the slant mean?

 This cross was discovered on a gravestone by an investigator in France.

-When a diagonal beam appears on a cross, it's usually on a cross with multiple beams, with the diagonal beam at the top (as a sign board) or the bottom (as a suppedaneum).
-But here we have just one crossbeam.
-Does it have the same meaning as that of multi-beamed crosses?
+A diagonal beam on a multi-beamed cross is not unusual.
+On those, the diagonal beam is either at the top (as a sign board) or the bottom (as a suppedaneum).
+There is no mystery to their meanings, but here we have just one crossbeam.
+What does it mean?

 Anything is possible.